2016 NHL Winter Classic: Game summary

 In the most lopsided score in the Winter Classic, four Montreal players combined to score five goals en route to a 5–1 victory against Boston.
 In his first game since suffering a hand injury on November 22, Canadiens forward Brendan Gallagher recorded a goal and an assist.
 Goalie Mike Condon made 27 saves for Montreal.
-Matt Beleskey scored the Bruins' only goal.
+Adam McQuaid scored the Bruins' only goal; this goal was originally credited to Matt Beleskey, but would be changed days later after official review by the NHL.